joyellealina/VRGame/README.md

   - Derek Fritz:
     * Design and modeling of acid rain & tornado scenarios
     * Expansion of UI features (options, game modes, scores)
-    * Implementation of scoring system
+    * Implementation of scoring system and demographic functionality

 ***